EricFecteau/dcss-api/dcss-api-python/README.md

 while (message := webtile.get_message()) != None:
     pass

-# Start a random game on 'dcss-0.32', for Minotaur berserker with a mace.
+# Start a random game for Minotaur berserker with a mace.
 webtile.start_game(gameid[0], "b", "f", "b")

 # Print the messages you get upon starting the game (should be processed)